safe-embodied-ai/safe-embodied-ai.github.io/index.md

 ---

 ## Introduction
-Despite recent breakthroughs in embodied AI, ensuring the safety, robustness, and deployability of these systems in high-risk settings, such as field robotics, remains a critical challenge.
+Recently, there has been growing interest in developing robotics methods and applications based on foundation models, leveraging their ability to generalize.
+However, ensuring the safety, robustness, and deployability of these models in high-risk settings, such as field robotics, remains a significant challenge.
 This workshop will focus on safety considerations in unstructured, outdoor, industrial, and high-stakes environments—characterized by uncertainty, open-world dynamics, and extreme conditions.
 Developing safe robotic methods requires interdisciplinary collaboration across diverse sub-communities, including field robotics, AI safety, robot foundation models, control theory, and formal verification.
 This workshop aims to serve as a platform for fostering such collaboration, advancing both the theoretical foundations and practical applications of safe embodied AI in real-world field deployments.
 Bringing together researchers, practitioners, and industry leaders, this workshop aims to foster dialogue between academia and industry, bridging the gap between theoretical advancements and practical deployment.

 Key topics include: